Visit Ingonish, Canada

 The best known feature of the park is the Cabot Trail that draws thousands of visitors every year and is renowned for being one of the most spectacular coastal drives in North America.

 The western side of the Cabot Trail has a strong French influence since this is one of the Acadian Regions.
 Look on any map and you won't find L'Acadie.

 The territory no longer exists as a formal jurisdiction, but it is a thriving community located on Cape Breton Island and south-western Nova Scotia, the central areas of Prince Edward Island and the eastern shores of New Brunswick.

 Founded in 1604 in part of what is now Nova Scotia, l'Acadie was the first French colony in North America.
-Its history is marked by the Grand Dérangement, also called the Great Expulson, between 1749 and 1755.
+Its history is marked by the Grand Dérangement, also called the Great Expulsion, between 1749 and 1755.
 Under pressure from the British, nearly 12,000 Acadians were deported to France, England and the eastern coast of the USA where they settled in Louisiana (the name of "Cajun" food in the US is a shortening of "Acadian").

-If you are passing through these areas on 15th August then you will witness The Tintamarre carnival where, at 6pm, people pour into the streets and make a symphony of noise and parade in costumes in the colours of the Acadian flag and play improvised instruments.
+If you are passing through these areas on 15th August then you will witness The Tintamarre carnival where, at 6pm, people pour into the streets and make a symphony of noise and parade in costumes in the colors of the Acadian flag and play improvised instruments.

 Map of Ingonish

 - Cape Breton & Cabot Trail 25 miles away

 - Îles de la Madeleine 88 miles away